augmentedperception/cvpr2020/index.md

 In this tutorial, we will show how to combine geometric pipelines with recent advances in neural rendering to construct disentangled 3D representations for photo-realistic renderings of humans in novel viewpoints and desired lighting conditions.
 We will walk the audience through the current state-of-the-art for 3D performance capture, highlighting the pros and cons of the various techniques.

+In particular, in the first part of the tutorial we will focus on the capture system, that is the foundation for any machine learning methods that rely on supervised ground truth data.
+We will consider the hardware design choices for cameras, sensors, lighting, and depth estimation algorithms.
+We will then describe all the steps needed to select and design the right depth sensing technology for a given application.

+In the second part we will then detail state-of-the-art methods to reconstruct humans with high fidelity.
+We will focus on topics such as 3D reconstruction, parametric and non-parametric tracking, mesh parameterization and compression.
+We will also detail traditional methods to compute reflectance and material properties of arbitrary objects.

+In the third part of the tutorial we will show how deep learning can be applied to overcome the limitations of the traditional capture and rendering pipelines.
+We will detail recent trends in disentangled representations for human capture, with particular emphasis on pose, viewpoint and lighting.
+Finally we will discuss multiple applications enabled by this system

 ## When and Where
 TBD